jr0cket/javascript-meteor-workshop/00-setting-up-your-environment.md

     heroku keys:add

   If you have only one public key, this command will just add it to heroku without prompting.
 If you have more than one pubic key then heroku will prompt you as to which key you want to add.

+  If you have set up your key and it is being rejected, you may need to [set up a SSH configuration file](http://blog.jr0cket.co.uk/2012/11/managing-multiple-ssh-keys-to-avoid.html).

 # Setting up Git